-The development of the Down's Syndrome Care Pathway is an exciting new development for our learning disability and community services.
-This integrated care pathway outlines or maps the anticipated care a person with Down's syndrome may receive in adulthood from a multidisciplinary and/or multi agency care team.
+The development of the Down Syndrome Care Pathway is an integrated care pathway that outlines or maps the anticipated care a person with Down's syndrome may receive in adulthood from a multi-disciplinary and/or multi agency care team.
 It incorporates both mental health and physical health needs and is designed to help the person move progressively through the clinical experiences to a positive outcome.

-It is essential that we can support adults with Down's syndrome to lead healthy and fulfilled lives, and support them to achieve the level of independence right for them.
+It is essential that we can support adults with Down syndrome to lead healthy and fulfilled lives and to achieve the level of independence right for them.
 One of the ways we can do this is by access to good healthcare and social care, including a range of different specialists.

-People with Down's syndrome on the whole do not have medical problems different from those in the general population.
-However some medical conditions are overrepresented.
-Most of these are treatable disorders which, if undiagnosed, impose an additional but preventable burden of further handicap.
+People with Down syndrome on the whole do not have medical problems different from those in the general population.
+However, some medical conditions are more likely.
+Most of these are treatable disorders which, if undiagnosed, impose an additional but preventable burden.